-Upper Iowa also has a variety of agreements with corporations that offer their employees tuition discounts when taking UIU courses online or attending Upper Iowa at one of 25 education centers in seven states.
-Employees, spouses and their dependents (up to age 26) are eligible for these tuition discounts if their employer is a member of the UIU “Corporate Advantage Program.”
+Upper Iowa also has a variety of agreements with corporations that offer their employees scholarships when taking UIU courses online or attending Upper Iowa at one of 25 education centers in seven states.
+Employees, spouses and their dependents (up to age 26) are eligible for these scholarships if their employer is a member of the UIU “Corporate Advantage Program.”
 UIU also waives student application fees for CAP participants.

-The discount varies for each CAP employer based on the number of employees enrolled in UIU annually.
-Generally, the discount is about 10 percent.
+The scholarship varies for each CAP employer based on the number of employees enrolled in UIU annually.
+Generally, the scholarship is about 10 percent of tuition.
 Currently, CAP has a membership of about 40 companies.
 See current list of CAP employers.

 For more information, talk to your employer’s HR office or your UIU admission counselor.